 Owning and starting a startup, in and of itself, is challenging.
-Having the financial capacity and knowledge to get a business off the ground is one thing; surviving the fierce competition, impulsive economy, and the unpredictable market situation, is another thing.
+Having the financial capacity and knowledge to get a business off the ground is one thing; surviving the fierce competition, impulsive economy, and unpredictable market situation is another thing.

-To magnificently grow your business, you will have to gauge your current performance as well as your limitations.
-Attempting to expand operations rapidly on a larger scale has historically sunk innumerable, otherwise perfectly good, businesses.
+To magnificently grow your business, you will have to gauge your current performance and your limitations.
+Unfortunately, attempting to expand operations rapidly on a larger scale has historically sunk innumerable, otherwise excellent, businesses.

-For survival, there are some crucial important rules.
+For survival, there are some essential vital rules.
 Most who manage and own a large business, which, at one time, was struggling in their start-ups, know the situation of the various market scenarios for survival.

-Ed Sappin, the CEO of Sappin Global Strategies says, “When an entrepreneur/ financier takes an idea and turns it into a profitable business, it’s a cause for celebration.
-It is not adequate to keep working for the same thing — continued success is going to depend on different and evolving strategies.
+Ed Sappin, the CEO of Sappin Global Strategies, says, “When an entrepreneur/ financier takes an idea and turns it into a profitable business, it’s a cause for celebration.
+However, it is not adequate to keep working for the same thing — continued success depends on different and evolving strategies.
 To scale up the business, the business entrepreneurs have to prioritize a growth to-do list.”

 CB Insights found that nearly 70% of startup tech companies fail.
-And consumer based hardware startups fail even more frequently, with 97% ultimately dying or becoming “zombies.”
-It is true, great technology, a great reputation, and a great team is key to success in the market but startups fail when they fail to solve a market problem.
-Therefore, a business model can solve a pain point in a scalable way.
+And consumer-based hardware startups fail even more frequently, with 97% ultimately dying or becoming “zombies.”
+Indeed, incredible technology, an excellent reputation, and a great team is key to success in the market, but startups fail when they fail to solve a market problem.
+Therefore, a business model can solve a problem in a scalable way.

-The primary reason behind the catastrophe of startups is simply they fail to offer a product or service the market demands/needs.
-This was the cause cited by 42 percent of the entrepreneurs for the closure of their business in the cases research by CB Insights, a market intelligence platform that analyzes millions of data who provide real-time information on startups.
+The primary reason behind the catastrophe of startups is they fail to offer a product or service the market demands/needs.
+This was the cause cited by 42 percent of the entrepreneurs for the closure of their business in the cases researched by CB Insights.
+This market intelligence platform analyzes millions of data and provides real-time information on startups.

-Another reason is simply that the startup ran out of money, it needs to remain in business either because its product did not succeed in the market or because investors can not bear any further financial loss after the product failure.
+Another reason is that the startup ran out of money; it needs to remain in business either because its product did not succeed in the market or because investors can not bear any further financial loss after the product failure.

 It is easy to think and start the business, but what if you change your goal from where you begin?
-Many founders agreed that after a certain period, entrepreneurs change their mind and shift their focus from the existing goal.
-It is to be believed that usually, the founder shifts to some other business to do something new.
+Many founders agreed that after a certain period, entrepreneurs change their minds and shift their focus from the existing plan.
+It is believed that usually, the founder goes to some other business to do something new.

 Ignoring users may lead to business failure.
-Tunnel vision and not gathering or response user feedback are fatal blemishes for most tech startups.
-You can only get success if you listen to your customers and respond to the related query.
+Tunnel vision and not gathering or responding to user feedback are fatal blemishes for most tech startups.
+You can only succeed if you listen to your customers and respond to the related query.

 Not the Right Team

-A diverse team with a skill full capability leads to company success in the long term.
-A great team with the same mission and vision allows the team members to perform with the best of their capabilities.
-Generally, startups, recruiting space, fail to hire the right person for the right position.
+A diverse team with full capability leads to company success in the long term.
+A great team with the same mission and vision allows the team members to perform to their best abilities.
+Generally, startups and recruiting spaces fail to hire the right person for the correct position.

 We must have heard somewhere that Microsoft, Apple, Samsung, or BMW has acquired a small startup.
 Do you know the exact reason behind their acquisition?

-These biggies have their research team and they invest a huge portion in research.
-They buy small companies to develop and research new technologies, especially in the business of AI and Machine Learning, startups lead from the front in terms of technology and invention.
+These biggies have their research team, and they invest a considerable portion in research.
+They buy small companies to develop and research new technologies, especially in the business of AI and Machine Learning; startups lead from the front in terms of technology and invention.

 Johnson & Johnson and GlaxoSmithKline have each put US$50m into a US$200m venture fund to support biotech firms.
 Also, J&J is creating four innovation centers – in parts of Europe, China, and the US – to fund life-science research and help to push products faster.
-The global beverage company, PepsiCo has two initiatives designed to tap into new companies and PepsiCo10 is an incubator program, started in 2010, that invests in 10 promising startups each year.
-Microsoft Ventures is also known as M12, invested in more than 50 startups till 2019, with a particular focus on artificial intelligence.
+In addition, the global beverage company PepsiCo has two initiatives designed to tap into new companies.
+PepsiCo is an incubator program started in 2010 that invests in 10 promising startups each year.
+Finally, Microsoft Ventures is, also known as M12, invested in more than 50 startups till 2019, with a particular focus on artificial intelligence.

 Startups have become a vital medium of employment, innovation, and productivity; it is an example to younger generations that creativity, passion, and hard work can change the world for the better.

-Let’s take an example- Whatsapp was created and invented by Brian Acton and Jan Koum in 2009, in the early days it was a small company.
-But as the years passed, Whatsapp started to show his domination over Facebook.
-Whatsapp founders sold the app for $16 billion to Facebook.
+Let’s take an example- Whatsapp was created and invented by Brian Acton and Jan Koum in 2009; it was a small company in the early days.
+But as the years passed, Whatsapp started to show its domination over Facebook.
+Finally, Whatsapp founders sold the app for $16 billion to Facebook.
 As a result, Facebook stands strong- there is no competitor left in the market.

-The stride towards building a realistic growth strategy is identifying your target audience.
-Without research and a clear understanding of your audience, you are more likely to recapitulate on the wrong product enhancements, build the wrong marketing messages, and more.
-These errors/mistakes can cost your startup thousands of dollars.
+The stride towards building a growth marketing strategy is identifying your target audience.
+Without research and a clear understanding of your audience, you are more likely to recapitulate on the wrong product enhancements, build inappropriate marketing messages, etc. These errors/mistakes can cost your startup thousands of dollars.

 You can establish your findings by creating buyer personas.
 A buyer persona is a fictional representation of your ideal customers, their unique qualities, and more.

 Always try to fetch something fresh to the table.
-Do not hesitate to take the risk, a business only grows when you take the risk, by doing things somewhat differently you may discover an entirely new, exciting niche within your field.
+Do not hesitate to take the risk; a business only grows when you take the risk; by doing things differently, you may discover an entirely new, exciting niche within your field.

-Doing business and thinking to do business are similar but are two different things.
-If you want to do business, you have to come in the territory of risk-taking, also remember profit doesn’t come from day one.
-You have to play the gamble that is what business is all about.
+Doing business and thinking to do business are similar but different things.
+If you want to do business, you have to come into the territory of risk-taking.
+Also, remember profit doesn’t come from day one.
+You have to play the gamble.
+That is what business is all about.

-Keeping an eye on the competition is quite useful for a few reasons.
-First, your competitors may have already solved the challenges that you are currently facing, also you get inspiration from their growth and success.
+Keeping an eye on the competition is quite helpful for a few reasons.
+First, your competitors may have already solved the challenges you are currently facing.
+Also, you get inspiration from their growth and success.

 “Might be one of the reasons why people do not analyze the competition is, in my opinion, the fear of discovering that their product is not as good as their competitors’ product,” says Gilles Bertrand, global commercial lead at the Shire.
 “You cannot hide from reality — it’s better to face and improve your plan if required.
 Another reason is that they do not know how to examine the competitive landscape.”

-If you fail to monitor the competition you might be another ‘Wesabe’, a personal finance startup, who did not monitor the competition and failed dramatically.
+If you fail to monitor the competition, you might be another ‘Wesabe,’ a personal finance startup, who did not observe the match and fell dramatically.

-Success doesn’t come in a day or two, there are few important measures which you need to analyze, strategic planning for business growth.
+Success doesn’t come in a day or two.
+First, however, you need to analyze a few crucial measures, including strategic planning for business growth.